DataDog/documentation/content/en/synthetics/browser_test.md

 {{< img src="synthetics/browser_test/browser_check_configuration.png" alt="Browser Tests make request" responsive="true" style="width:80%;">}}

 1. Give your browser test a name.
 2. Enter the Start URL.
 This is the URL from which your browser test starts the scenario.
 3. Define Tags with the `<KEY>:<VALUE>` format to filter on a `<VALUE>` for a given `<KEY>` in the Synthetics page.
 4. Define on which device to run your check.
 Available devices are: `Laptop Large`, `Tablet`, and `Mobile Small`.
 5. Pick-up locations to run the test from.
-Available locations are:
-    * Frankfurt (Request made from an AWS Datacenter)
-    * Tokyo (Request made from an AWS Datacenter)
-    * Oregon (Request made from an AWS Datacenter)
-    * London (Request made from an AWS Datacenter)
+Many AWS locations from around the world are available (Frankfurt, Tokyo, Oregon, ...).
 6. Choose a Check frequency between "1 run per 5 minute interval" to "1 run per week":

     {{< img src="synthetics/browser_test/check_frequency.png" alt="Check frequency" responsive="true" style="width:80%;">}}